 Review of the Multi-year Programmes of Work (MYPOW) of the Governing Bodies, and assessment of related progress reports.

-Recommendations and decisions on the convening of Ministerial Meetings as necessary.
+Recommendations and decisions on the need to convene Ministerial Meetings as necessary.

 Review and assessment of issues regarding treaties, conventions and agreements that are within the framework of FAO.